bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/autotune.md

 You can add these to printer.cfg or motor_database.cfg.

-I used Nano with to edit motor_database.cfg:
+I used Nano to edit motor_database.cfg:

 ```
 cd